Hearing Tests

 Signs You May Need a Hearing Test

 Another symptom to watch out for is ringing or buzzing in your ears, known as tinnitus, which should be evaluated by an audiologist.
 While it might seem harmless, it can be a symptom of underlying issues that need professional evaluation.
-Don’t wait for it to go away on its own; getting a hearing test can help you understand the cause and find the right treatment.
+Don't wait for it to go away on its own; getting a hearing test can help you understand the cause and find the right management approach.

 Understanding How We Hear